-The College World Series is the culmination of NCAA baseball.
+The College World Series is the culmination of the NCAA baseball season.
 There are multiple College World Series betting options available through the month-long tournament.
 The best of these can be found in licensed offshore sportsbooks that host NCAA baseball action.
 Whether you are looking to wager on a single game, bet on a team throughout the tournament, a series of prop bets or a combination of all the above, offshore sportsbooks present the best legal option for US residents looking for NCAA CWS betting.
 This guide was developed by our team of College Baseball betting analysts specifically with CWS odds in mind.
 You will find information on the legal parameters of college sports wagering, the top rated sportsbooks to use, background on the tournament itself and more.

 NCAA World Series Betting At Bovada